 Things to do at Flinders Mornington Peninsula

 This is a beautiful spot with surrounding beaches and rock pools.
-This is a popular destination for swimming, snorkelling and scuba diving.
+This is a popular destination for swimming, snorkeling, and scuba diving.
 Weedy sea dragons have been heavily featured in this area within the weed beds underneath the pier.
 Port Jackson sharks can be spotted.
 The immediate area has toilet facilities and ample parking is available in front of the pier.
 The kids will need to be closely supervised when on the pier.

 Flinders is a bright small seaside township along the Mornington Peninsula.
-The town has cafes, bakery, boutique shops, cottages, golf course, and breathtaking views.
+The town has cafes, a bakery, boutique shops, cottages, a golf course, and breathtaking views.
 The township is quite small however it’s very popular and has a high property market value.
 The beach is popular for swimmers and snorkelers.
-With Port Jackson sharks a common encounter for snorkelers.
+With Port Jackson sharks are a common encounter for snorkelers.
 There are many great walking trails for those to get some exercise and take in the stunning views.
-The Flinders golf course is very unique with many holes calved around beachfront and cliff faces.
-The course too has stunning views overlooking western port and bass straight and is certainly a course worthy of the travel.
+The Flinders golf course is very unique with many holes carved around beachfront and cliff faces.
+The course too has stunning views overlooking western port and bass straight and is certainly a course worthy of travel.
 Then there is the pier which is a major drawcard.
 The recent renovation makes it an excellent fishing destination.